garciaev/PredictingSolarEnergy/README.md

 Errors in forecasting solar energy availability could lead to large expenses in extra fossil fuel consumption or emergency purchases of electricity from neighboring utilities.
 Therefore, precise solar energy forecasting required for utilities providing solar power is a multi-million dollar problem.

 Machine learning has the potential to find complex, statistically significant patterns that link numerical weather prediction models to solar energy generation.
-These models can then be used to make accurate predictions for solar power generation at a given solar plant.
+These trained models can then be used to make accurate predictions for solar power generation at a given solar plant.

 # The Data
 For this project, I used 1.4 GB of every-3-hours weather forecasts (500,000+ examples, 80+ features) from 1994-2012 from NOAA/ESRL Global Ensemble Forecast System, obtained from the [Kaggle AMS 2013-2014 Solar Energy Prediction Contest](https://www.kaggle.com/c/ams-2014-solar-energy-prediction-contest).